1879 Morgan Silver Dollar Value Checker: Errors List, “CC”, “O”, “S” & No Mint Mark Worth

 1879-S VAM Reverse of 1878 Morgan Silver Dollar

-Six distinct Reverse of 1878 dies were used for a portion of the 1879-S Morgan dollar coinage, creating multiple VAM varieties.
-The Reverse of 1878 group is included in The Top 100 Morgan Dollar Varieties.
+Six distinct Reverse of 1878 dies were used for a portion of 1879-S coinage, creating multiple distinct VAM varieties within this group.
+One of the most interesting is VAM-34B, discovered in September 2003.

-The VAM-34B variety was discovered in September 2003 and is identified by a vertical gouge in the base of the eagle’s left wing and a short die gouge from the left edge of one of the upper cotton leaves.
-Most of the roughly two dozen known VAM-34B examples are in the Very Fine range, making higher grade specimens particularly valuable to variety collectors.
+VAM-34B is identified by a vertical gouge in the base of the eagle’s left wing and a short die gouge running from the left edge of one of the upper cotton leaves.
+Most of the roughly two dozen known VAM-34B examples are in the Very Fine grade range, making higher-grade survivors particularly valuable to dedicated variety collectors.

 1879-S VAM Reverse of 1878 (MS) Price/Grade Chart